 - The applicant completed Knowledge of Language and Life in The UK test

-As per paragraph 322 (1C) of the Immigration Rules, the requirements of meeting proper character requirements are subject to the following conditions:
+Paragraph 322 (1C) of the Immigration Rules describes proper character requirements.
+Those requirements are subject to the following conditions:

-- Conviction of a criminal offence and a sentence to imprisonment for four years or longer prevents the applicant from reaching the good character requirement
+- Conviction of a criminal offence and a sentence to imprisonment is for four years or longer.
+Then, it prevents the applicant from reaching the good character requirement

-- If the applicant had received a conviction of a criminal offence and sentenced to prison for 12 months or more, but less than four years, the rules will consider the sentence spent after 15 years from the end of the sentence
+- The applicant might have had received a conviction of a criminal offence and sentenced to prison for 12 months or more, but less than four years.
+Then, the rules will consider the sentence spent after 15 years from the end of the sentence

-- If the sentence was imprisonment of fewer than 12 months, then the rules allow not to consider it seven years after the end of the term
+- The sentence was imprisonment of fewer than 12 months.
+Then the rules allow not to consider it seven years after the end of the term

 - Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability in which a crime is punishable with a non-custodial sentence or gain out of court disposal recorded in his/her criminal record

 The applicant should not have any issues that would be detrimental to the public interest.
 That is an addition to the need for good character.
 Those issues include character conduct, personal history, employment record and associations.
 Thus, the decision-maker is allowed to use a broader range of discretion.
 He also may potentially refuse the application on the ground not explicitly stated out in the Immigration Rules.